swetamishra123/Github-search-profile/README.md

 - JavaScript

 ## Features
-- Search for GitHub profiles by username
+- Search for GitHub profiles by username.
-- Display user information such as name, bio, followers, following, and public repositories
+- Display user information such as name, bio, followers, following, and public repositories.
-- Display up to 5 repositories of the searched user
+- Display up to 5 repositories of the searched user.
-- Clickable links to GitHub repositories
+- Clickable links to GitHub repositories.

 ## Installation
 1. Clone the repository: